WICG/attribution-reporting-api/README.md

 `toasters.com`, and sets `ad-tech.com` to be an allowed reporting origin.

-Within the iframe, `toasters.com` code annotates their anchor tags to use the `ad-tech.com` reporting origin, and uses a source data value that allows `ad-tech.com` to identify the ad click (12345678)
+Within the iframe, `toasters.com` code annotates their anchor tags to use the `ad-tech.com` reporting origin, and uses a source event id value that allows `ad-tech.com` to identify the ad click (12345678)
 ```
 <iframe src="https://ad-tech-3p.test/show-some-ad" allow="attribution-reporting ‘src’ (https://ad-tech.com)">